-These forms are mailed by January 31.
+These forms are mailed by January 31 or will be in your U.S. Missions portal by January 31 if you have given us permission to send to you electronically.
 No information is available prior to that date.
 (See Housing Allowance.)